 The Geisinger Clinic SURP is competitive, with acceptance based on grades, test scores, recommendations and stated career goals.
 You may apply if you are currently a sophomore or junior in a four-year college or university.
 No previous research experience is required; however, applicants should have taken appropriate course work prior to application.

 - College sophomores and juniors are eligible for the 10-week program.
 (40/hours per week, paid)

 - To the degree possible, students are matched with research programs according to their stated interest and work on projects under the direct supervision of our staff and faculty.

 - Students are selected from diverse academic backgrounds.
 Past participants represent more than 150 colleges and universities in over 30 states.

 - Students may be provided opportunities to develop critical thinking skills through participation in a weekly journal club.

 - Students participate in workshops on ethical issues in research.

-For additional information, contact Lisa Farr: email@example.com.
+Any other inquiries please contact Lisa Farr: email@example.com.